commercialhaskell/stack/doc/build_command.md

 and then follow the same procedure as passing in package names as mentioned above.

+`stack build .` will target project packages in the current working directory or its subdirectories.

 !!! note

-    If the directory name is parsed as one of the above target types, it will be treated as that.
+    If the directory name is parsed as one of the other target types, it will be treated as that.
 Explicitly starting the target with `./` can avoid that.
     For example, `stack build ./foo`.

-!!! note

-    `stack build .` will target project packages in the current working directory or its subdirectories.

 ## Controlling what gets built